 Trauma to the brachial plexus can manifest in many different ways.
 The nerve cluster itself has five nerve roots that cross and then separate, forming a network that extends from the spinal cord near the collarbone and up to the shoulder.

-Most brachial plexus injuries result in Erb’s Palsy, which is weakness and paralysis in the upper body and arms.
+Most brachial plexus injuries result in Erb’s Palsy, which is weakness and paralysis in the upper body and the baby’s arm.
 A smaller portion of babies experience “extended Erb’s Palsy” which involves injury to the cervical spine area.
 Furthermore, an even smaller minority of patients suffer a global injury to the entire brachial plexus.

 Sometimes, doctors can try to predict the severity and long-term effects of the injury by examining the parts of the brachial plexus involved, but that is not always a reliable indicator.
 That’s because up to 90 percent of babies who suffer Erb’s Palsy will spontaneously recover.
 Statistics get worse the larger the section of the nerve bundle is injured.
 Consider the following:

 - Children with extended Erb’s Palsy recover about 60 percent of the time.

 - Global brachial plexus injury sufferers recover in only a minority of cases.